Mission & History

-The Carying Place serves working homeless families with children who are experiencing homelessness by teaching life skills for attaining independent living while providing short-term housing and support services to address their individual needs.
+Mission: The Carying Place teaches homeless, working families with children life skills to attain independent living while providing short-term housing and support services to address their needs.

 Qualifications – Families are carefully screened to determine their motivation and readiness to make changes to improve their situation: